DimitrovViktor/Code-Snippet-Manager/README.md

 # A simple C++ Code Snippet Manager (CSM)

-A simple CLI program which takes code snippest and stores them into a database.
-The snippets can then be accessed by searching through the db.
+A simple CLI program which stores snippets and allows users to add, edit and delete them.

 ## Features:

 ### Menu

-The menu contains two options:
+The menu has four options:
  - Add Snippet
  - Search Snippet
+ - Delete Snippet
+ - Edit Snippet

 ### Add Snippet

  - Snippet adding - append snippet at the end of database
  - Language adding - choose language of snippet
  - Tag adding - choose tag of snippet

 ### Search Snippet

  - Language Search - search snippets by language
  - Tag Search - search snippets by tag
  - ID Search - serach snippets by ID
  - Show all snippets

 ### Delete Snippet

 Asks for ID and removes snippet from db.

+### Edit Snippet

+Asks for ID and allows users to:
+ - Replace Code
+ - Replace Tags
+ - Replace Language

 ## To-do:

- - Add GUI
- - Add snippet editing
+ - Add GUI/TUI